jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 ![](https://i.imgur.com/4YxiE2b.gif)
 > Search results populating.

 At this point, the program is just a bunch of unorganized files.
 To add persistence and extensibility, I needed to refactor the codebase into the MVC framework and add a database and server-side routing with ActiveRecord and Sinatra.
-This meant creating a Gemfile and bundle installing Active Record, Sinatra and a bunch of other dependencies (bcrypt for password encryption, tux and capybara for tests, etc.), creating a Rake file for task automation, creating directories for my models, controllers, views, and public components, and in the end, moving all of my files into the appropriate directories for this new format.
+This means creating a Gemfile and bundle installing Active Record, Sinatra and a bunch of other dependencies (bcrypt for password encryption, tux and capybara for tests, etc.).
+It also meant creating a Rakefile for task automation (table migrations, etc), creating directories for my models, controllers, views, and public components, and in the end, moving all of my files into the appropriate directories for this new, more organized format.

 ```
 ├── app